-My first plan for today after work is to drive to Borders, pick up the Muddy Waters Anthology, and then proceed to bury myself in a dead black man's sorrows.
-This became part of my schedule after I woke up this morning with the blues.
+My first plan for today after work is to drive to Borders, pick up the Muddy Waters Anthology,

 I was feeling fairly rotten so I put on Eric Clapton's From the Cradle for the drive to work.
 Oddly enough, belting out "Blues Before Sunrise" along with Slowhand elevated my mood a bit.
 Each track made me feel a little better and then better, until the guitar solo on the bridge of "Five Long Years" (track 5) made me almost giddy.